| The spectacular and anxious search for Pilot Henry G, Boonstra, lost

 planes circling above him, but having no way of attracting their attention

+he was forced to content himself with seeing them disappear.
 Headed by pilot P.P.
 Scott several planes left this afternoon for

 Coalville and vicinity carrying streamers as a signal that Boonstra had